MrBertieG/ev-forum/README.md

 - Create requirements file

 ### Heroku
-- Log in to Heroku and create a new app 'p4-ev-forum'
+- Log into Heroku and create a new app 'p4-ev-forum'
 - in the 'Resources' tab search for PostgreSQL and sellect the 'hobby' option.
 - In the 'Settings' tab enable Config Vars
 - Link the following: